Summary:

 Tire pressure can make or break any ride, but this is particularly true of fat-tire bikes.
 That’s because the tires on these models are designed to accommodate a wider range of pressures depending on where and how you’re riding.

-- Softer Surfaces (Snow, Sand, etc.): Lower your tire pressure to create a larger contact area with the ground—this will improve your grip and help prevent you from slipping.
-We recommend 5-8 PSI for most fat tires.
-Learn more about how to prep your eBike for winter riding.
+Lower your tire pressure to create a larger contact area with the ground.
+This will improve your grip and help prevent you from slipping.
+We recommend 5–8 PSI for deep snow and sand; 8–12 PSI for general winter riding.

-- Harder Trails: Add a bit more air to keep your tires rolling efficiently—typically 10-15 PSI.
+Add a bit more air to keep your tires rolling efficiently, typically 10-15 PSI.

 Tip 2: Wear Terrain-Specific Safety Gear